SKÖLIOSIS WEEK 17: PURPLE HEARTS — Vikings 23, Lions 10

 Let Bygones Be Bygones

 Our biggest question mark is not if our hearts will be broken again, it is only how and at what point of the season they will be broken.
-Will it be like last season's heartbreak, where our Super Bowl dreams came crashing down all at once in a relocated playoff game in Arizona, watching as our recently anointed Ginger Jesus got sacked 9 times by an inspired Rams Defense, after Mr. Darnold had played at near MVP levels all year?
+Will it be like last season's heartbreak, where our Super Bowl dreams came crashing down all at once in a relocated playoff game in Arizona, watching as our recently anointed Ginger Jesus got sacked 9 times by an inspired Rams Defense, after playing at a MVP level all year?
 Or would it be a slow death like this year?
 A death by a thousand sacks or wide receiver dropped passes kind of heartbreak.
-Watching as our team with high preseason hopes kicked off the first game behind our newly prized red shirt rookie QB with a thrilling come from behind victory over the Bears, only to follow it up with a series of duds and mysterious injuries that had us wrapping the human band-aide Carson Wentz around our hopeful bleeding hearts for a dreadful series of weeks that proved to be an inadequate tourniquet and had our season bleeding out before it began.
+Watching as our team with high preseason hopes kicked off the first game behind our newly prized red shirt rookie QB with a thrilling come from behind victory over the Bears, only to follow it up with a series of duds and mysterious injuries that had us wrapping the human BAND-AID, Carson Wentz, around our bleeding hearts for a dreadful series of weeks, until he proved to be an inadequate tourniquet and had our season bleeding out again.

 Lucky for Netflix, despite the lack of offense by either team, the game was still semi-entertaining thanks to Snoop Doggy Flores doing “Flores Things” to Jared Goff for 3 hours that produced twice as many turnovers as our offense did passing yards (6 Turnovers vs 3 Net Passing Yards).

-The other bright side of Thursday’s game was the Vikings finally got a rushing touchdown of over 50 yards with Jordan Addison’s jet sweep scamper to seal the game, a 65 yarder that was the longest rushing touchdown rush from someone not named Davlin Cook in the Kevin O’Connell era.
-Which may not be the best ringing endorsement of Coach KOC’s offensive ability to generate explosive running plays, and perhaps is also a reminder of how much we miss Dalvin Cooking in our kitchen, especially over the holidays.
+The other bright side of Thursday’s game was the Vikings finally got a rushing touchdown of over 50 yards; with Jordan Addison’s jet sweep scamper to seal the game.
+A 65-yarder that was the longest rushing touchdown rush from someone not named Dalvin Cook in the Kevin O’Connell era.
+Which may not be a ringing endorsement for Coach KOC’s offensive ability to generate explosive running plays, and perhaps is also a reminder of how much we miss Dalvin Cooking in our kitchen, especially over the holidays.

-So with that.
-How about we do a little look back on the season, to help us look forward, and make our top 5 predictions for the 2026 season, via a backwards Ball Drop Countdown to ring in the New Year.
+So with that, how about we do a little look back on the season, in hopes that it will help us look forward.
+Let’s make our top 5 predictions for the 2026 season, via a reverse Ball Drop Countdown to ring in the New Year.

 FIVE!!
 Speaking of Ball Drops…

-While it might have seemed like our Vikings must have had the most dropped passes in the league this year, turns out in fact they were right in the middle of the pack with 19 drops which had them tied for 15th in the league.
-Who had the most this year?
+While it might have seemed like our Vikings had the most dropped passes in the league this year, turns out in fact they were right in the middle of the pack with 19 drops, tied for 15th in the league.
+Who had the most drops this year?
 The Jacksonville Jaguars with 43.
-Who is the Vikings Wide Receiver Coach currently and where did he come from?
+Who is the Vikings Wide Receiver Coach currently, and where did he come from?
 Keenan McCardell, who spent most of his career playing for the Jacksonville Jaguars.
 Coincidence?
 Actually, yes.
 Most definitely.
-The reality is while we were only tied for 15th in quantity of drops, the Vikings percentage of drops was the highest per pass play, meaning we were only the middle of the pack because we threw so little compared to the rest of the NFL.
+The reality is while the Vikings tied for 15th in quantity of drops, the Vikings percentage of drops was the highest per pass play, meaning we were only the middle of the pack because we threw so little compared to the rest of the NFL.

 When J.J.
 McCarthy was throwing, he was seeing a nearly 15% drop rate of his passes.
 Which was most likely because he was putting too much “mustard” on his passes as they say.